grafana/k6-cloud-openapi-client-go/k6/docs/TestRunsAPI.md

 )

 func main() {
-	xStackId := "xStackId_example" // string | Numeric ID of the Grafana stack representing the request scope. - If the API is called with a *Personal API token*, the user must be a member of the specified stack. - If the API is called with a *Grafana Stack API token*, the value must be the ID of the corresponding stack. id := int32(56) // int32 | Id of the load test run. testRunUpdateNoteRequest := *openapiclient.NewTestRunUpdateNoteRequest("Value_example") // TestRunUpdateNoteRequest |
+	xStackId := int32(56) // int32 | Numeric ID of the Grafana stack representing the request scope. - If the API is called with a *Personal API token*, the user must be a member of the specified stack. - If the API is called with a *Grafana Stack API token*, the value must be the ID of the corresponding stack. id := int32(56) // int32 | ID of the load test run. patchTestRunApiModel := *openapiclient.NewPatchTestRunApiModel("Note_example") // PatchTestRunApiModel |

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)
-	r, err := apiClient.TestRunsAPI.TestRunsNoteUpdate(context.Background(), id).XStackId(xStackId).TestRunUpdateNoteRequest(testRunUpdateNoteRequest).Execute()
+	r, err := apiClient.TestRunsAPI.TestRunsPartialUpdate(context.Background(), id).XStackId(xStackId).PatchTestRunApiModel(patchTestRunApiModel).Execute()
 	if err != nil {
-		fmt.Fprintf(os.Stderr, "Error when calling `TestRunsAPI.TestRunsNoteUpdate``: %v\n", err)
+		fmt.Fprintf(os.Stderr, "Error when calling `TestRunsAPI.TestRunsPartialUpdate``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
 	}
 }